Lidar: Transport

 Lidar has been used in the railroad industry to generate asset health reports for asset management and by departments of transportation to assess their road conditions.
 CivilMaps.com is a leading company in the field.
 Lidar has been used in adaptive cruise control (ACC) systems for automobiles.
 Systems such as those by Siemens, Hella, Ouster and Cepton use a lidar device mounted on the front of the vehicle, such as the bumper, to monitor the distance between the vehicle and any vehicle in front of it.
-In the event, the vehicle in front slows down or is too close, the ACC applies the brakes to slow the vehicle.
+In the event where the vehicle in front slows down or is too close, the ACC applies the brakes to slow the vehicle.
 When the road ahead is clear, the ACC allows the vehicle to accelerate to a speed preset by the driver.
 Refer to the Military section above for further examples.
-A lidar-based device, the Ceilometer is used at airports worldwide to measure the height of clouds on runway approach paths.
+A lidar-based device, the Ceilometer, is used at airports worldwide to measure the height of clouds on runway approach paths.

 Wind farm optimization

 Lidar can be used to increase the energy output from wind farms by accurately measuring wind speeds and wind turbulence.
 Experimental lidar systems can be mounted on the nacelle of a wind turbine or integrated into the rotating spinner to measure oncoming horizontal winds, winds in the wake of the wind turbine, and proactively adjust blades to protect components and increase power.
 Lidar is also used to characterise the incident wind resource for comparison with wind turbine power production to verify the performance of the wind turbine by measuring the wind turbine's power curve.
 Wind farm optimization can be considered a topic in applied eolics.
-Another aspect of lidar in wind related industry is to use computational fluid dynamics over lidar-scanned surfaces in order to assess the wind potential, which can be used for optimal wind farms placement.
+Another aspect of lidar in wind related industry is to use computational fluid dynamics over lidar-scanned surfaces in order to assess the wind potential, which can be used for optimal wind farm placement.